国際卓越研究大学認定校

 Comparison vs 比較

 “I think the author is wrong about the death rate in South East Asia in the 18th century”, remarked one of the international students from Thailand.
 The author, who is famous for his comparative studies, does not seem to be proficient in the languages spoken in the region, so he probably got the information second-hand.
 This episode reminds us of an obvious hurdle for studying Comparative Economic History.
 It is often hard for historians to handle a range of primary sources written in different linguistic traditions from their own.
 But here, the combination of pertinent local history and a good translation of it may lower the hurdle a bit.
 We know, for instance, that Japanese scholars, who utilize comparison, often cite examples of the British town and countryside whose histories are based on painstaking local research and are in print in Japanese.
-In fact, if one takes CEH more seriously, both reliable and readable local research becomes more important than ever.
+In fact, if one takes Comparative Economic History more seriously, both reliable and readable local research becomes more important than ever.

 07/2018